 The Founder Trap

 In his 1988 ground-breaking book, Corporate Lifecycles: How Organizations Grow and Die and What to Do About It, Ichak Adizes likens the life of an organization to the life and death of people.
 Change is constant.
 Constant change creates problems.
 Organizations – like people – either adapt or die.
-An organization without problems is a dying business.
+All that can be done to survive is – prepare the organization to adapt to the changes that are taking place.
+For example, having a good business succession plan could make sure your ship doesn’t sink when you have to replace the CEO or even a crucial employee of your team.
+An organization without any such problems could be a dying business.

 Adizes depicts this business lifecycle in the diagram below.

 It’s the Founder Trap that we’ll examine briefly in this bulletin.

 When shown the lifecycle diagram, the leaders of virtually every organization I assist with strategic planning agree that their organization is either in the “Go-Go” or “Adolescent” stage of development.

 These organizations are in the process of changing from an entrepreneurial organization with some structure and few systems to a more professionally managed enterprise.

 This change is driven by growth.
 When asked why growth matters, the answers include “To do more good things,” “To make more money,” “To leave a legacy,” and “To create more opportunities for our people.”

 Ironically, creating more opportunities for people can be problematic for some owners because the transition from an entrepreneurial business to a professional company can be difficult.

 It’s even more difficult when the boss is in the way.

 Do You Want to Be Rich or Be King?